Graduates (Bachelor or five-year degree) in scientific disciplines (or similar), with adequate research experience.

 The three-year course is based on the idea of “on the job training”, meaning that there will be no specific didactic activities but rather a very intense interaction between their academic experience and the practical experience that candidates will gain at the Institute.

 Admission to the course is through an exam and is regulated by the call for applications.
 Each candidate must undergo an interview at the Institute in Milan or via internet.
 Course admission is highly selective as there are always far more candidates than positions available.
-The number of places is limited in order to guarantee that instructors will be able to provide adequate support to the students, and to ensure the proper use of the scientific equipment.

 Applications for admission must be submitted to email@example.com by the deadline and according to the instructions in the call for applications.